 Let's categorize Big Data Architecture Workloads

-Real-time processing, data sources like IoT devices - I would rather say it's "near" real time processing (Ingestion & Enrichment will take few seconds).
+• Real-time processing, Data sources like IoT devices - I would rather say it's "near" real-time processing (Ingestion & Enrichment will take a few seconds).
 If the solution includes real-time sources, the architecture must include a way to capture and store real-time messages for stream processing.
-Usually these streams are carried out using Apache Kafka & Zookeeper pair, Amazon Simple Queue Service (SQS), JBoss, RabbitMQ, IBM Websphere MQ, Microsoft Messaging Queue etc. Kappa architecture is famous for this type of workload.
+Usually, these streams are carried out using Apache Kafka & Zookeeper pair, Amazon Simple Queue Service (SQS), JBoss, RabbitMQ, IBM Websphere MQ, Microsoft Messaging Queue, etc. Kappa architecture is famous for this type of workload.

-Data Ingestion, or call it Data Collection layer - People use different terminologies for the first layer.
-However main focus of this layer is to choose right technology depending upon Big Data architecture workload and project requirement.
-If requirement demands real-time processing we can use Kafka or any other real time MQ systems mentioned earlier.
-If source is just a flat file which is generated few times a day, go with simple file transfer protocol.
-At the end, don't forget money and third party vendor technology support matters as well.
+• Data Ingestion, or call it Data Collection layer - People use different terminologies for the first layer.
+However, the main focus of this layer is to choose the right technology depending on Big Data architecture workload and project requirements.
+If the requirement demands real-time processing we can use Kafka or any other real-time MQ systems mentioned earlier.
+If the source is just a flat file that is generated a few times a day, go with a simple file transfer protocol.
+In the end, don't forget money and third-party vendor technology support matters as well.

-Data Publish, or Delivery so called the Presentation Layer - Deliver the answers through optimized channels in proper formats and frequency.
-This layer includes reporting, visualization, data exploration, ad-hoc querying and export datasets.
-Visualization through Tableau, QlikView etc, reporting through BOBJ, SSRS etc , ad-hoc querying using Hive, Impala, Spark SQL etc. Further, choice of technology depend upon end users - different users like administrator, business users, vendor, partners etc. demand data in different format.
+• Data Publish, or Delivery so called the Presentation Layer - Deliver the answers through optimized channels in proper formats and frequency.
+This layer includes reporting, visualization, data exploration, ad-hoc querying, and export datasets.
+Visualization through Tableau, QlikView, etc, reporting through BOBJ, SSRS, etc, ad-hoc querying using Hive, Impala, Spark SQL, etc. Further, the choice of technology depends upon end users - different users like administrators, business users, vendors, partners, etc. demand data in different formats.

 Things to consider while planning storage methodology: